ONSdigital/Statistical-Method-Specifications/thousand_pounds_correction.md

 L_{Lower} < \frac{y_{i, q, t}}{x_{i, q, t}} < L_{Upper}
 ```

-Where *x<sub>i, q, t</sub>* is the auxiliary register based selected turnover for business *i*.
+Where *x<sub>i, q, t</sub>* is the auxiliary register based selected turnover for contributor *i* and appropriately converted to the same denomination as the principal variable, if necessary. .

-If the ratio lies within the limits, then no thousand pounds error is detected; else a thousand pounds error has been identified.
+If the ratio lies within the limits, then a thousand pounds error is detected; else a thousand pounds error has not been identified.

 At present, *L<sub>Lower</sub>* = 250 and *L<sub>Upper</sub>* = 1350.

 ### 7.2 Error Correction Calculation
-A detected error for question *q* is automatically corrected for responder *i* at time *t* by:
+A detected error for question *q* is automatically corrected for contributor *i* at time *t* by:

 <p align="center">
 <img src="https://render.githubusercontent.com/render/math?math=\large y^{*}_{i, q, t} =  < \frac{y_{i, q, t}}{1000}">